gneu77/rx-signals/README.md

   * Current value can change at discrete points in time (published to subscribers)
   * Can depend on other behaviors and/or event-streams

-So an _RxJs_ example for behaviors would be a _BehaviorSubject_, while an example for event-streams would be _Subject_.
+So an _RxJs_ example for behaviors would be a _BehaviorSubject_, while an example for event-streams would be a _Subject_.
 Thus, in _RxJs_-world you can translate _signal_ as _observable_.

 ### Directions <a name="directions"></a>